Recent Advances in Transfer Learning for Cross-Dataset Visual Recognition: A Problem-Oriented Perspective: Homogeneous Feature Spaces and Label Spaces

-Similar to problem in~\ref{sec:HOMOlseq}, the target data are sequential in this problem, however, no labelled target data is available, which is named \textit{unsupervised online domain adaptation} and related to but different from \textit{concept drift}.
-The concept drift~\cite{Gama2014} refers to changes in the conditional distribution of the output given the input, while the distribution of the input stays unchanged, while in online domain adaptation the changes between domains are caused by the changes of the input distribution.
+Similar to the problem in~\ref{sec:HOMOlseq}, the target data are sequential in this problem, however, no labelled target data is available, which is named \textit{unsupervised sequential/online domain adaptation} and related to but different from \textit{concept drift}.
+The concept of drift \cite{Gama2014} refers to changes in the conditional distribution ($P(Y|X)$), while the marginal distribution ($P(X)$) stays unchanged, whereas in sequential/online domain adaptation the changes between the two domains are caused by the changes of the input data distribution.